 - Frozen raw turkey should be stored in the freezer until you are ready to thaw it.
 Make sure your freezer is at 0˚F or below.
 Don’t store a turkey in a place where you can’t closely monitor the temperature, such as in a car trunk, a basement, the back porch, or in snow.

-- Fresh raw turkey can be stored in the refrigerator 1–2 days before cooking.
+- Fresh whole turkey can be stored in the refrigerator until its use by date.

 2. Thaw Turkey Safely